-A. Ashley Tabaddor will teach the Advanced Immigration Issues - Immigration Law and Crimes seminar at UCLA during the Spring 2012 semester.
+A. Ashley Tabaddor taught Immigration Court Practice at UCLA during the Fall 2013 semester.
 Professor Tabaddor was appointed as an immigration judge in November 2005.